FBartos/PublicationBiasBenchmark/README.md

 - [Carter
   (2019)](https://fbartos.github.io/PublicationBiasBenchmark/articles/Results_Carter2019.html)

-Contributor guidelines for extending the package with data generating mechanisms and methods are available at:
+Contributor guidelines for extending the package with data-generating mechanisms and methods are available at:

-- [How to add a new data generating mechanism](https://fbartos.github.io/PublicationBiasBenchmark/articles/Adding_New_DGMs.html)
+- [How to add a new data-generating mechanism](https://fbartos.github.io/PublicationBiasBenchmark/articles/Adding_New_DGMs.html)
 - [How to add a new
   method](https://fbartos.github.io/PublicationBiasBenchmark/articles/Adding_New_Methods.html)